oneapi-src/level-zero-spec/scripts/core/PROG.rst

        ${x}_ipc_mem_handle_t hIPC;
        ${x}MemGetIpcHandle(hContext, dptr, &hIPC);

+       // NOTE: Transferring IPC handles is not a Level Zero API.
+The application is responsible
-       // Method of sending to receiving process is not defined by Level-Zero: send_to_receiving_process(hIPC);
+       // for sending the handle to the receiving process using its preferred out of band method
+       // (e.g., Shared memory, TCP/IP, fabric, etc.)

 2. Next, the allocation is received and un-packaged on the receiving